Fox Valley SHRM is excited to bring back the Law Firm of Conway, Olejniczak & Jerry, S.C. for our fall session of Labor Law Update.

 Kurt has represented clients in cases before the United States Court of Appeals for the Seventh Circuit, the United States District Courts for the Eastern and Western Districts of Wisconsin, the Wisconsin Court of Appeals, Wisconsin Circuit Courts, and state and federal agencies.

 8:00am - 8:45am Business Meeting/Sponsor Presentations

 8:45am - Noon Program

-The program has been submitted for 3 hours of general credit for HRCI and 3 hours for SHRM continued education credits.
+The program has been approved for 3.25 hours of general credit for HRCI and 3.25 hours for SHRM continued education credits.

 To register at the member price to attend, you need to log into the FVSHRM website using your member username and password.
 Please note that registration for this program will not be reimbursed due to cancelation or no-show nor can payment for this session be transferred to a future program.